chef/automate/components/docs-chef-io/content/automate/chef_infra_external_cookbooks_in_chef_automate.md

 {{< note >}}

-- If you are swtiching for exsiting cookbooks,there will be some data loss.
-You will not be able to download or upload the exisiting cookbooks after adding config.
+- If you are swtiching for existing cookbooks, there will be some data loss.
+You will not be able to download or upload the existing cookbooks after adding config.
-- This is stictly recommended to add the config at the time of setting up infra server.
+- This is strictly recommended to add the config at the time of setting up infra server.

 {{< /note >}}